TomasKukumberg/Calculator-JavaFX/README.md

 # Calculator
-Written with Java and JavaFX, FXML and CSS.
+Written with Java, JavaFX, FXML and CSS.

 Inspired by this [tutorial](https://youtu.be/y1ZaBalVZic).